 Depending on the infamous Scottish weather, we may have a second chance at Quiraing for sunrise or we’ll have a slightly later start and head to the lovely Fairy Pools.
 Situated at the foot of the Black Cullins mountains, the crystal clear waters of the River Brittle collect in shallow pools and cascade delicately over multiple gentle waterfalls.
 Refreshed, we then head to the south of Skye to the stunning coastline of Elgol, voted as one of Britain’s most scenic beaches and exhibits an especially moody character in winter.
 On your way to the water’s edge any fossil hunters should keep an eye out as Elgol is famous for them.

 For our last day in the Isle of Skye we’ll return to the Sligachan area at sunrise to explore the multiple waterfalls upstream from the Old Bridge, with the craggy peaks of Sgurr Nan Gillean prominent in the background.
 Waving goodbye to Skye, we’ll head south, exploring the Glenfinnan Monument and the adjacent Glenfinnan Viaduct on the way.
 A stunningly picturesque structure built in 1898, the viaduct will be familiar to many as carrying the Hogwarts Express, being featured in the Harry Potter films.
-Unfortunately, the Jacobite Steam Train no longer runs during the winter months but should that change we’ll be sure to adjust our schedule.
-Even without the steam train it is an impressive sight!
+It is an impressive sight!
 Then it’s onward to our home for the next few days, the jewel of the Scottish Highlands, Glencoe.
 Shaped by volcanoes and glaciers in ages past, Glencoe has a rightful reputation for beauty amongst landscape photographers.
 We’ll be staying at the recently renovated Kingshouse Hotel, right in the middle of the stunning scenery.
 You couldn’t ask for a better location!

 After a sunrise at one of the many lochs that populate the Glencoe Valley, we’ll spend much of the day exploring the magical Glen Etive.
 Home of one of Scotland’s most photographed waterfalls, Etive Mor Falls has the beautiful symmetrical profile of the Buachaille mountain in the background.
 We’ll take time to explore the area as there are many composition opportunities beyond the iconic shot.
 Moving along the glen we’ll stop at the multiple falls along the River Etive, where we are likely to encounter some majestic wild red deer and also visit the area where James Bond’s ancestral home, “Skyfall Lodge” was located.